 How to Design a Donor Recognition Display Program

-While working with a signage company like ASI Latimer Group, you will be supported by a team of signmaking experts - but before proposing a donor recognition display, it is important to understand what your signage manufacturer needs to know in order to produce your display just the way you want it.
+While working with a signage company like ASI Latimer Group, you will be supported by an integrated team that includes planners, designers, manufacturers, and installers.
+But before proposing a donor recognition display, it is important to understand what your signage manufacturer needs to know in order to produce your display just the way you want it.

 Design Criteria: a Display With Impact.

 The design of the wall has infinite possibilities but there are specific criteria that need to be addressed to help make the design successful.
 A key element of any donor recognition wall is the status of the giving campaign.

 - A Static display is where the recognition wall and the campaign is completed and no other names will be added.

 - A Dynamic display is intended for names to be added to the original display.
 A dynamic wall usually has more complex requirements and planning to allow for growth over time.

 The location of the wall needs to be carefully considered to be appropriate and prominent.
 If it’s a dynamic display, it needs to have enough room to grow.
 Are there are other elements, along with the names, that often are included in the display?
 Often the gift campaign has a name.
 In addition, a paragraph or two describing the nature of the campaign, or expressing gratitude, is helpful - especially for an ongoing, dynamic campaign display.

 Establishing the “look” of the display is probably the most subjective part of the design process.
 One approach is to create a look that reflects unique architectural features of its environment, the brand, and what the donor contributions represent.

 Properly Recognizing Program Participants